 Tips:

-- Type your address in the search bar or set your location with the geolocation icon.
+- Type your address in the search bar of the map below or set your location with the geolocation icon.

 - If desired, choose a category and/or a radius in miles from your home and click “Select”.

 - Click a pin on the map, or a business in the Result List below the map, to see an information box.
-Click on the magnifying glass to close it.
+On computers, click on the magnifying glass to close it.

 (Cell phones: Category and radius choices are found at the far right of the screen.
 If not visible at first, drag your screen to the left, or pinch to make the map smaller.
-Click “Filters”, choose, and press “Select”.)
+Click “Filters“, choose, and press “Select”.
+To refresh the map, you must refresh your cell phone browser.)

 Want your business listed here?
 Find out how ⇛